 Q: How long will the prints last?

 A: Wow Art and Photo uses archival pigment inks.
 Although such ink formulation has been rated to last for several decades, always err on the side of caution and accept a more-conservative approach.
 In other words, there's no straight answer, unfortunately, because longevity depends on factors such as environmental exposure (chemicals, sunlight, dust, temperature, humidity) and personal care.
 Black-and-white prints also last longer than colour prints.
-The amount of 'acceptable' loss of colour is also extremely subjective.
+Every artwork and print will fade over time.
+The amount of 'acceptable' loss of colour is subjective.